jordonbigelow/Pixel-Art-Pong/README.md

 # Purpose:
 - I simply wanted to practice my game dev skills by redoing an old classic.
 One of the first video games of all time.
 - This helped me focus on the technical side, instead of trying to be a game designer as well.

+## Work in Progress
+- I plan to continue to polish this up
+- I want to maybe add power ups the ball can run into
+- I want to add soundFX, a background, and maybe some particle effects if I'm feeling spicy